scalalandio/chimney/docs/docs/troubleshooting.md

 Chimney, is based on [Shapeless](https://github.com/milessabin/shapeless/).
 It supports Scala 2.11, 2.12 and 2.13 on
 JVM, Scala.js 0.6 (2.11, 2.12, 2.13), Scala.js 1.x (2.12, 2.13).

-Here are some features it shares with Chimney (Henkan's code based on README/examples from the repository):
+Here are some features it shares with Chimney (Henkan's code based on README):

 !!! example "Transform between case classes"